 I was a college and university professor for some 25 years.
 Over the years I found my students becoming less and less interested in “walking the walk” than in “talking the talk”.
-It was not their fault: The higher education system puts thinking and knowing on a much higher pedestal than doing and becoming and quite simply, thinking and knowing something is much easier than doing it and actually becoming it.
+It was not their fault: The higher education system puts thinking and knowing on a much higher pedestal than doing and becoming.
+And thinking and knowing something are much easier than doing it and actually becoming.

-For example, which is easier: Thinking and knowing how to ride a bicycle or doing it and becoming a comfortable and natural rider of bicycles?
+For example, which is easier: Learning to ride a bicycle by thinking about how it is ridden in theory or by getting on one and learning to be become a comfortable and natural rider of bicycles?

-Of course it is easier to think about pedaling so that you move forward and moving your handle bars to balance yourself, than it is to actually get on a bicycle and learn to balance while pedaling and moving forward and become natural and comfortable at staying balanced while riding.
+Of course it is vastly easier to think about the concept of pedaling so that you move forward and moving your handle bars to balance yourself, than it is to actually get on a bicycle and learn to balance while pedaling and moving forward and become natural and comfortable at staying balanced while riding.

-Another example: Is it easier to learn what Jesus said, did, and suggested we do, or to do it?
+Another example: Is it easier to learn what a spiritual teacher did, and suggested we do, or to do it yourself?
 In other words, is it easier to think and know spiritual ideas, concepts, and principles or to practice them and “become” them?